AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-users.md

 uid: managecommunityusers
 ---

-# Manage members in a community
+# Add members in a community

 The `Community Details` page lets you add and delete user who hold membership in a community.
 You can only add users to the community from your own tenant.
 Each tenant manages its own community membership.